List of Gotham (franchise) characters: Ivy "Pamela" Pepper

 Following the chaos caused by the Alice Tetch virus, Ivy Pepper assists Oswald Cobblepot in the development of the Iceberg Lounge.
 She starts to feel neglected and goes to an apothecary where she consumes some chemicals held in the owner's safe.
 She then transforms a third time and gains the ability to be more connected to plant life, with a scratch from her poisoning people and causing them to essentially become a human plant.
 Ivy plans to wipe out the city with her plants, but is stopped by Selina before taking off.
 Ivy becomes a fugitive and also becomes known as Poison Ivy.

 When Gotham City is declared a "no man's land," Ivy Pepper takes refuge in Robinson Park.
 After she was freed from a salt trap by Bruce, Ivy stated that the plants in Robinson Park are feeding off anyone that enters.
 She gives Bruce a plant that successfully heals Selina's spinal injury.

 Ivy later controls Victor Zsasz into wounding James Gordon.
-Then she brings the Mutant Leader to have a revenge match against Selina Kyle while she mesmerizes Bruce to take her to the factory that is helping to decontaminate the river so that Lucius can deactivate the machines ther.
+Then she brings the Mutant Leader to have a revenge match against Selina Kyle while she mesmerizes Bruce to take her to the factory that is helping to decontaminate the river so that Lucius can deactivate the machines there.
 Mesmerizing a police officer, Ivy frees Zsasz to buy her some time to finish off Gordon.
 She fought against Lee Thompkins.
 Although Lee shot Ivy, she managed to get away while Zsasz was subdued by Harvey Bullock.